Acerplatanoides1/Geochemical-and-spectral-classification/README.md

 # Geochemical and spectral lake core classification
-Developing a method for rapid lake core strata geochemical classification using VIS-NIR Spectroscopy reflectance and geochemical data.
+Developing a method for rapid lake core strata geochemical classification using VIS-NIR Spectroscopy reflectance and elemental data.

 1. Data Preprocessing